Simblissity home > G.E.T.

 Manzano Crest image gallery ]

 The Abo District of Salinas Pueblo Missions National Monument makes for a worthwhile detour along US Hwy 60.
-Northward, the GET explores a series of trackless and secluded sandstone arroyos, often with spring pools, then ascends to a plateau at the foot of the Manzano Mountains, traversing a pinyon-juniper forest via 2-track and cross-country.
-A high-grade forest road leads a half hour or so to Pine Shadow Trailhead, where our route joins foot trail, climbing sharply to Manzano Peak (10,098') at the southern end of the range.
+Northward, the GET explores a series of secluded sandstone arroyos, often with spring pools, then ascends via 2-track to a pinyon-juniper forested plateau at the foot of the spectacular Manzano Mountains.
+A well-worn forest road leads a half hour or so to Pine Shadow Trailhead, where our route joins foot trail, climbing sharply to Manzano Peak (10,098') at the southern end of the fault-block range.
 Here begins a memorable 2 day traverse of the Manzano Crest Trail, as we wind along an extraordinary ridge, over summits clad in spruce and fir, through aspen-blessed meadows, and along the edge of a sheer limestone "reef," often within sight of the vast Rio Grande valley below.
-The Manzano Hawk Watch site is here, an ideal vantage from which to view raptors in migration along this natural mountain corridor.
-Black bear are commonly seen among the forest, especially near Capilla Peak Campground, a popular facility along the way.
-Finally our route, like the crest trail, descends eastward, leaving the Manzano Wilderness and entering a lush maple forest at Canon Tajique, then onward toward the forest boundary.
-Regaining the Cibola National Forest at meadow-blessed David Canyon, foot trails lead us north, eventually toward a potential short detour to Ponderosa Pine, a small community with basic provisions.
-Now the GET takes advantage of a wonderful network of mountain-bike-friendly singletrack, winding among a magical pinyon-ponderosa-oak forest, and then reaches road at the outskirts of Tijeras and a final maildrop option for Albuquerque-bound hikers.
+The Manzano Hawk Watch site is here, an ideal vantage from which to view raptors along this important migration corridor.
+Black bear are commonly seen among the forests and meadows, and especially near Capilla Peak Campground, a popular retreat along the way.
+Finally our route descends eastward, leaving the Manzano Wilderness and, at Canon Tajique, entering a lush forest of Rocky Mountain large-tooth maples, crimson in fall and among the finest such groves in all of New Mexico.
+Regaining the Cibola National Forest at meadow-blessed David Canyon, foot trails lead us north toward Otero and Cedro canyons, the latter representing a significant riparian habitat success story here at the wildland-urban boundary.
+A brief climb to the juniper-cloaked flanks above Tunnel Canyon rewards with sweeping views of looming Sandia Crest.
+A short roadwalk then leads into Tijeras, located along old Route 66, and offering a final maildrop option for Albuquerque-bound thru-hikers.

 Resources